neutrinojs/neutrino/docs/installation/README.md

 Installing Neutrino requires Node.js v6.9+, and either [Yarn](https://yarnpkg.com/lang/en/docs/install/) or
 npm.
 At a minimum, you will be installing Neutrino and Neutrino middleware, such as `@neutrinojs/react`.

+## Create New Project

+See [`@neutrinojs/create-project`](./create-new-project.md) for an automated quick start for new projects.
+Alternatively, proceed below for a manual installation.

 ## Yarn Installation

 Run the following command inside your project directory.
 Substitute `MIDDLEWARE` with the name of the middleware